ParthaSarathi-raw/8WeekSQLChallenge-Solutions/README.md

 # 8-Week SQL Challenge Solutions

-In this repository you can find all the dannys 8 Week Sql Challenge solutions which requires to write SQL queries.
+In this repository you can find all the Danny's 8 Week Sql Challenge solutions which involves writing SQL queries.

 You might be wondering that there are multiple solutions already available online.
 So what what makes mine special?